vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tvatprathāprasarākāras tvām eva paribhāvayet* /

-The forms taken by the expanding fl ow of the Goddess are the deities that surround her \(the *āvaraṇadevatā* \), whose forms, the Dīsays, are born from her and who therefore are to be considered as mere forms taken by her: “They are fi gures born from the playful shining forth \[ *vilāsa* \] of the energy of free consciousness \[ *vimarśaśakti* \] which are to be seen and meditated as being none other than you.”
+The forms taken by the expanding fl ow of the Goddess are the deities that surround her \(the *āvaraṇadevatā* \), whose forms, the Dī says, are born from her and who therefore are to be considered as mere forms taken by her: “They are fi gures born from the playful shining forth \[ *vilāsa* \] of the energy of free consciousness \[ *vimarśaśakti* \] which are to be seen and meditated as being none other than you.”

 The off erings of alcohol and pieces of meat are “changed into something else,” since they are believed to be transformed into ambrosia by the ritual of off ering.
-The Dīquotes here a saying: “Wine is Śiva, meat is Śakti; bliss is said to be liberation.”
+The Dī quotes here a saying: “Wine is Śiva, meat is Śakti; bliss is said to be liberation.”

 You, Goddess who takes on the form you desire, are to be perceived under the aspect of the spiritual master. //197// Having made an off ering to the master who is no other than yourself, \[the adept\]